eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignbulksendtransmissionGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendtransmissionResponse;
 use EzmaxApi::Object::EzsignbulksendtransmissionResponseCompound;
+use EzmaxApi::Object::EzsigndiscussionCreateObjectV1Request;
+use EzmaxApi::Object::EzsigndiscussionCreateObjectV1Response;
+use EzmaxApi::Object::EzsigndiscussionCreateObjectV1ResponseMPayload;
+use EzmaxApi::Object::EzsigndiscussionDeleteObjectV1Response;
+use EzmaxApi::Object::EzsigndiscussionGetObjectV2Response;
+use EzmaxApi::Object::EzsigndiscussionGetObjectV2ResponseMPayload;
+use EzmaxApi::Object::EzsigndiscussionRequest;
+use EzmaxApi::Object::EzsigndiscussionRequestCompound;
+use EzmaxApi::Object::EzsigndiscussionResponse;
+use EzmaxApi::Object::EzsigndiscussionResponseCompound;
 use EzmaxApi::Object::EzsigndocumentApplyEzsigntemplateV1Request;
 use EzmaxApi::Object::EzsigndocumentApplyEzsigntemplateV1Response;
 use EzmaxApi::Object::EzsigndocumentApplyEzsigntemplateV2Request;
 use EzmaxApi::Object::EzsigndocumentApplyEzsigntemplateV2Response;
+use EzmaxApi::Object::EzsigndocumentCreateEzsignelementsPositionedByWordV1Request;
+use EzmaxApi::Object::EzsigndocumentCreateEzsignelementsPositionedByWordV1Response;
+use EzmaxApi::Object::EzsigndocumentCreateEzsignelementsPositionedByWordV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentCreateObjectV1Request;
 use EzmaxApi::Object::EzsigndocumentCreateObjectV1Response;
 use EzmaxApi::Object::EzsigndocumentCreateObjectV1ResponseMPayload;